-This phase of the work involves the installation of the substation security fencing, drainage, roads, cable trenches, substation earthing and installation of structure foundations.
-The substation copper electrical earthing mat will be installed across the site at a depth of approximately 600 mm.
+This phase of the work involves the installation of the switching station security fencing, drainage, roads, cable trenches, switching station earthing and installation of structure foundations.
+The switching station copper electrical earthing mat will be installed across the site at a depth of approximately 600 mm.
 The disturbed soil will then be compacted and covered to prevent erosion.

 Drainage work consists of the installation of all drains, pits and culverts necessary to control the flow of stormwater from the site.
-All roads into the substation compound and equipment area will be either gravelled or bitumen sealed to prevent erosion.
+All roads into the switching station compound and equipment area will be either gravelled or bitumen sealed to prevent erosion.